 Keflavik International Airport is the largest airport in Iceland, but not by default - there’s actually 33!
 There are plenty of private and domestic airports, but Keflavik is the only international passenger airport.
+Over 9 million passengers passed through the airport in 2018, which makes Keflavík International Airport the fifth-busiest airport out of the Nordic countries.

 Navigate the Page: